PieMC-Dev/PieMC/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/lapismyt/PieMC_Bedrock/blob/main/LICENSE).
+This project is licensed under the [GPL-3.0 License](https://github.com/lapismyt/PieMC_Bedrock/blob/main/LICENSE).
+NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG.